 In a speech given at the Whitehouse, Biden said that the situation in Myanmar is of deep bipartisan concern.
 He said that the U.S. has “been in close contact with our allies and partners around the world, particularly in the Indo-Pacific region, driving vigorous diplomatic outreach to help coordinate an international response to what happened.”

 Biden’s press secretary Jen Psaki also emphasized that the U.S. would be working together with allies, mentioning there were “ongoing discussions and talks with our partners and allies in Asia and Europe,” adding “there’s certainly a recognition that this will need to be a coordinated effort.”

-The neighbouring countries of Cambodia, Thailand and Philippines have said that the conflict is an “internal matter”.
+The neighboring countries of Cambodia, Thailand, and Philippines have said that the conflict is an “internal matter”.

 The Myanmar military, known as the Tatmadaw, announced via their television station they had declared a state of emergency for one year.
 The Tatmadaw claimed that their takeover was lawful and based on their constitution, alleging massive voter fraud in their November election.

 The individual attracting the most attention in this conflict is the winner of the election and leader of the NLD, Aung San Suu Kyi, a member of the globalist World Economic Forum (WEF) and Nobel Peace Prize recipient.
 She was at one point highly esteemed internationally, until her fall from grace after denying the genocide of Rohingya Muslims in the country.
 Some believe that her denial of genocide was out of fear of conflict with the military who would put her under arrest again if she was to condemn their actions for being genocidal.

 According to BBC, after the military coup, Aung San Suu Kyi was charged with illegally importing communications equipment.
 According to reports, Police claimed they found “seven walkie-talkie radios” in her home, which she possessed without authorization.